thirumurthis/Learnings/cicd/GitLab_using_docker_in_docker.md

  - In a big project, there will commits happening in multiple feature and master branches.
 This key will provide a key to the cache of specific branch.
     - the Gitlab will provide a best guess and associates an id to cache, say if this had identified as master branch and when the build is executed on the master branch it will use the cached info.
     - so seperate branches will have a different cache.
+    - note: first time when the build runs, the folder won't be available, so it will display the message and created it.
+           - the dependencies are zipped and used for latter builds of same branch
  ```yaml
   ## same as the above yaml file, adding additional test stage
   stages: